Increase Ecommerce Sales with The Virtuous Webstore: Acquire, Engage, Optimize, Repeat

 - Phone call

 We love loyalty programs as an ideal mechanism to condition repeat purchasing.
 Points and webstore cash can also contribute to increased average order value.

 Take a step back and analyze the data.
 What is your conversion rate?
 What is your bounce rate?
 What is your customer acquisition cost (CAC)?
 What is your customer lifetime value (CLV)?
 What is your fulfillment performance and customer service rating?
-Where and how can you make adjustments to optimize these metrics?
+Where and how can you make adjustments to optimize these metrics and increase ecommerce sales?